2015

 Northern General Hospital

-There was a lack of protocols and guidance for primary and secondary care providers on monitoring patients prescribed Amiodarone, particularly concerning liver, thyroid, and respiratory function during the initial treatment period.
+The report identifies a lack of protocols for advising primary care providers on monitoring patients prescribed Amiodarone, specifically concerning liver function, thyroid tests, and respiratory difficulties.

 Arthur Cook